CVEProject/cvelist/CONTRIBUTING.md

 ## Sending Data about CVE Records to MITRE

-0. If you haven't done so already, create an account on Github.com and fork the _cvelist_ repository from your parent CNA (e.g. if you are a root CNA you would fork [CVEProject/cvelist](https://github.com/CVEProject/cvelist/) and if you are a DWF sub-CNA you would fork [distributedweaknessfiling/cvelist](https://github.com/distributedweaknessfiling/cvelist)).
+0. If you haven't done so already, create an account on Github.com and fork the _cvelist_ repository from your parent CNA (e.g., if you are a Root you would fork [CVEProject/cvelist](https://github.com/CVEProject/cvelist/).
 You can either fork into your own account (e.g. from the command line this is the default), for example, if your account name is `$YOU`, this will result in a new repo named $YOU/cvelist.
 [**NB**: `$YOU` is used throughout the rest of this file; substitute your own account name in any names, commands, URLs, etc.] You can also clone in to an organization